chodorowicz/walulik.aero/src/pages/about.md

   at <a href="http://ksap.gov.pl/ksap/en" target="_blank">Polish National School
   of Public Administration</a>
 publications: >-
-  He has published several <a href="https://walulik.aero/aviation-law-books" target="_blank">books</a> and numerous research papers on air law, aviation policy and regulatory issues.
+  He has published several [books](https://walulik.aero/aviation-law-books) and numerous research papers on air law, aviation policy and regulatory issues.
   Jan has been an editor of the Transport Series at <a href="https://ikar.wz.uw.edu.pl/" target="_blank">iKAR</a> (internet Quarterly on Antitrust and Regulation, ISSN 2299-5749), and a reviewer for several renowned transport journals.
 educationTop: >-
   He graduated in law from University of Warsaw in 2007 (<em>summa cum laude</em>) and had received multiple scholar awards from the Minister of